EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 Access Data
 ==============
 The format of the access data is similar to the satellite states data and is also produced by the :class:`orbitpy.orbitpropcov` module.
 The time data of both the states and access are synced.
 One access data file is produced for each satellite payload.
-Excluding the :code:`Time[s]` column, the column headers are named as :code:`GP0`, :code:`GP1`, :code:`GP2`, and so on corresponding to the grid-point indices.
+Excluding the :code:`TimeIndex` column, the column headers are named as :code:`GP0`, :code:`GP1`, :code:`GP2`, and so on corresponding to the grid-point indices.
 The grid point data can be found in the coverage grid data file.
 Each cell entry corresponds to a True/ False condition for access.
 If there has been access
 (or if there can be access in the case when the FOR is used for access computation), the cell entry is :code:`1`, else there is no entry.
 During